kronoc/recipes/desserts/nice-cream.md

 # Nice Cream

 Vegan ice cream, serves 3.
+The directions and ingredients are pretty flexible and open to experimentation.

 *vegan, ice-cream, dessert*